Council Tax: recovery of non-payment

 If paying by cash or cheque then payment should be made on the 1st.

 The majority of Council Tax payers pay their accounts on time each month.
-It is therefore important to them and the council that anyone who does not pay is pursued for payment quickly.
+It is therefore important to them and us that anyone who does not pay is pursued for payment quickly.
 This ensures arrears are kept to a minimum and that Council Tax is kept as low as possible for everyone.

 If you wish to request instalments until March, please contact us within seven days of receipt of your new bill.
 In some circumstances where your account is in arrears we may not be able to offer this facility immediately.